joncarlmatthews/handmade/README.md

-# Handmade
+# "Handmade Hero"

 Low level game programming concepts in C/C++

 ## Development Environment

-Using Windows as our development environment as it meets the following development requirements:
+Using Windows as the development environment as it meets the following development requirements:

 ✔ Debugger